jorgearma/sqli_tools/README.md

 ### SQL Injection Tool
 This Python script is designed to demonstrate SQL injection vulnerabilities in web applications, aiming to educate users on how these exploits can be utilized and mitigated by developers.

-## Description

-This script requests an IP address from the user and then sc

 #### Purpose
 The primary purpose of this script is educational, enabling users to: